The World Plumbing Council (WPC)

 Further amended on 21 October 2012 at the General Meeting held in Brisbane, Australia.

-Further amended on 15 March 2013 at the General Meeting held in Frankfurt, Germany.
+Further amended on 15 and 16 March 2013 at the General Meeting held in Frankfurt, Germany.

 Further amended on 15 and 16 August 2013 at the General Meeting held in Ann Arbor, Michigan, USA.